 I see this question commonly posted on Reddit and on beard forums.
 In fact, the phrase “minoxidil beard” is searched over 19,500 times per month according to Google (or “rogaine for beard”, with over 1,600 searches per month).
-Recently I started growing my beard out from a clean-shaven face and noticed that I have some patches right above my jaw line, between my sideburns and my chin that just don’t grow hair.
+Recently I started growing my beard out from a clean-shaven face and noticed that I have some patches right above my jawline, between my sideburns and my chin that just don’t grow hair.

 I have multiple vellus hairs, but nothing that I would consider “beard hair”.
 I began researching around the internet to find out if Rogaine beards were common, and it appears that quite a few people have tried it successfully (see this forum thread).
 Now, I do want to say that even though Rogaine does appear to work for some peoples beards, that it’s not been clinically tested and Rogaine does not promote their product for beard or facial hair growth officially.

 I will be starting to test out Minoxidil to grow in my patches, but I always recommend you speak to your doctor first before you try it out yourself.
 I’ll be opting to start with 5% rather than 2% since I see that most commonly used.
-In the meantime, I wanted to do a write up of the most common questions I see related to this topic as well as give you my best answers that I can fine around the net from conducting research.
+In the meantime, I wanted to do a write up of the most common questions I see related to this topic as well as give you my best answers that I can find around the net from conducting research.

 How Does Minoxidil Actually Work?

 Minoxidil is actually the active ingredient in Rogaine, so many times you’ll see people refer to it by the active ingredient.
 Just know that they are basically one in the same, except one is the branded version while the other is the generic version.
-Something you might find interesting as well is that Minoxidil was not meant to be used as a hair growth stimulant, in fact its first use was to treat high blood pressure.
+Something you might find interesting as well is that Minoxidil was not meant to be used as a hair growth stimulant, in fact, its first use was to treat high blood pressure.
 Doctors noticed that people taking it developed excessive hair growth, and that’s how it became to be used for what it is today.

 Minoxidil works by widening the hair follicle allowing thicker hair to grow.
 The current mechanism of action is not actually known at this point in time.